Shuck & Associates, PLLC

 SCAPEGOATS ARE STRONG-WILLED TRUTH TELLERS... which isn't desirable in a system designed for control.
 If a different sibling stands up to the parent(s), they can easily be punished in the same harsh way the scapegoat is familiar with.
 Or, if the scapegoat enables the narcissistic parent, they may jump into being a golden child for a day, or month, or year.
 Roles change depending on the parents' needs, who they are able to control/manipulate, and who has grown into personifying their role (aka turning into the narcissistic parent).

 In order to keep the children in these positions, the parent(s) engage in a tactic called, "triangulation."
 This is used to pit siblings against one another, intentionally creating insecurity, animosity, and jealousy.
+One tried and true way this is accomplished is by breaking confidence.

 " Have you heard that scapegoats are the healthiest... "